Ashrithanch09/sids-farm/README.md

 Customers: Stores details of customers who place orders.

 Orders: Records details of orders placed by customers.

-Output: [Details missing] (Please provide more information about this table.)

 Routes: Manages information about various delivery routes.